opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 This is a rapidly evolving space.
 Leading organizations have added other roles like Data Architect, [Data Catalyst](https://www.linkedin.com/jobs/view/data-catalyst-at-john-deere-2555701854/), and even [Analytics Engineer](https://www.northeastern.edu/graduate/blog/what-is-an-analytics-engineer/) to better address the specific expertise required.
 And higher in the org chart there are a [number of critical strategy and leadership roles](https://jimgruman.netlify.app/post/2021-03-26-data-evangelist-part-5/) that I've discussed previously.

-Dr. Mike Chapple, in his Cloud Analytics course in the [Notre Dame MSBA program](https://mendoza.nd.edu/graduate-programs/business-analytics-chicago-msba/), observes how business moves from on-premise to cloud services becomes conflated with and sometimes even driven by functional group analytics use cases.
+Dr. Mike Chapple, in his Cloud Analytics course in the [Notre Dame MSBA program](https://mendoza.nd.edu/graduate-programs/business-analytics-chicago-msba/), observes how business projects moving from on-premise to cloud services becomes conflated with and is sometimes even driven by analytics use cases.
 Today, few will tolerate sending tickets to a central IT database team inbox for custom reports, where-ever they sit.
 The momentum is towards the decentralization of data teams, and further towards the concept of the **Data Mesh** (more on this in a moment).
 This post highlights recent talks and posts by experts in the field.
 They include Bar Moses, Sean Taylor, Ben Stancil, Anna Filippova and others.
 Whatever prompted you to read this, I hope that you come away with a handful of useful insights for your own work.

 -----
 ## The Data Mesh